 I have my dreamy eyes on now.
 Only because I’m thinking of these deliciously healthy oatmeal raisin cookies, otherwise my go-to rise-and-shine-breakfast cookies.
 They’re the best!
 They put a smile on my face, fill my senses with warmth, fill my tummy with the goodness of oats and raisins, and give me the strength to carry on with my day.

-There may be a hundred recipes, but this one is the best.
+There may be a hundred recipes, but this oatmeal raisin cookie recipe is the best.
 I’ve tried 8 different recipes and settled in on this recipe from Easy Cooking — Baking, as this is (in my oatmeal raisin cookie loving mind and heart) the best recipe I’ve come across.
+The addition of ginger to this recipe is just genius!
+It elevates the oatmeal raisin cookie to a higher level; the smell of ginger and oats is so comforting.
 They taste great, are soft, and break like a good cookie and they’re filling.
 Breakfast in a mouthful!

 Make ‘em and store ‘em up on a Monday and munch on them through the week.
 If they last that long!
 As for me, of course these babies are my rise and shine breakfast cookies — but they’re also my snack-whenever-I’m hungry cookies.
 Oh yes.
 And only one is quite enough for a snack.